httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Cookie: SID=31d4d96e407aad42; lang=en-US
 ~~~

-Finally, to remove a cookie, the server returns a Set-Cookie header with an
+Finally, to remove a cookie, the server returns a Set-Cookie header field with an
 expiration date in the past.
 The server will be successful in removing the
-cookie only if the Path and the Domain attribute in the Set-Cookie header
+cookie only if the Path and the Domain attribute in the Set-Cookie header field
 match the values used when the cookie was created.

 ~~~ example